-Picture the scene – a billowing red dress worn barefoot, on a wide sweeping landscape… When we asked Hansine of what her #accessFASHIONdaydreams scenario would be – this was it.
-And it’s clear why she started a feel good and luxury resort wear collection.
-We’ve been fans of HANSINE for a couple years and it was time to get to know more about Hansine Johnston, the brand and the woman behind some of favourite pieces.
+Picture the scene – a billowing red dress worn barefoot, on a sweeping landscape… When we asked Hansine what her #accessFASHIONdaydreams scenario would be – this was it.
+And it’s clear why she started a feel good, luxury and sustainable resort wear collection that is ever growing.
+It’s time to get to know more about Hansine Johnston, the brand and the woman behind some of our favourite pieces.

 Tell us about your journey in to the brand of HANSINE?
 How did it begin?